LifeChef/api-docs/README.md

 ### Default or predefined values

-1. Predefine program value set as - "mediterranean".
+1. Predefine `program` value set as - "mediterranean".
-2. Predefine days value set as - "5"
+2. Predefine `days` value set as - "5"
-3. Predefine selection of Breakfasts set as - "true"
+3. Predefine selection of `breakfasts` set as - "true"
-4. Predefine delivery day set as - "tuesday"
+4. Predefine `deliveryDay` set as - "tuesday"
-5. If the coupon value is not set, the default coupon will be set automatically.
+5. If the `coupon` value is not set, the default coupon will be set automatically.
 In case several coupons are available the Default coupon will be the top one.

 **Predefined Example**: